MEF-BDA503/pj-erbass/index.md

 ## Week 3 (Oct 24)

 + The data set I am propose to use in my project is Forbes Top 2000 worldwide company list.
 [Here](files/R_week2.html) is the data and my initial exploratory data analysis on it.
 + We decided on the groups.
-Our group name is **datING** and other members are Bilge Uzuner and Türkan Sevgili.
+Our group name is **"datING"** and other members are Bilge Uzuner and Türkan Sevgili.

 ### Udacity Update
 I finished Lesson 4 on the Udacity course.
 I did all the work required and all the quizes.